eidietrich/portfolio-site-jekyll/index.md

 order: -1
 ---

-### Full-time journalist
+### Seasoned journalist
 I've spent years in professional newsrooms, learning the craft of public service journalism a story at a time.
 I've covered public meetings, political campaigns and court proceedings -- routine governance, community triumphs and the occasional tragedy.

 When news breaks, I pick up the phone and make calls.
 When a story hits a nerve with readers, I take them.
 By listening on both counts, I've begun to understand the world and its people.

 ### Part-time programmer

 A self-taught developer and designer, I'm increasingly able to apply data analysis and visualization to my journalism, using code as a tool to complement my reporting and storytelling -- sometimes, even, on deadline.

 I routinely comb through public databases, federal statistics and GIS datasets to explore issues and generate story ideas.
 When confronted with complex topics like land use and public finance, I often turn to visual elements like maps, charts and interactive graphics.

 ### Onetime engineer